Subaru-PFS/ics_xcuActor/docs/source/MOXA.rst

 the restart. ]

 Hit Save/Restart and (quickly) plug in the normal Ethernet.
 It should appear at the DHCP-given address in a few seconds.
+If you want to configure more, connect to the web server at the new address.

+One other change applies to all ports on all MOXAs: they must be set to listen for incoming raw TCP connections.
+Open the left panel's Operating Settings and select Port 1.
+Set the Operation mode to TCP Server.
+Also confirm that it only allows one connection and that the Local TCP Port is 400x, x={1..4}.

 PFS per-spectrograph configuration
 ----------------------------------